jguadagno/jguadagno.github.io/_posts/2021-05-19-migrate-to-asp-net-core-mvc-from-asp-net-mvc-framework.md

 ## Separate the data layer

-Now let’s work on getting data access methods out of the user interface (web app).
-First, we’ll want to create a new class library targeting .NET Standard and add a reference to EntityFrameworkCore.
+Now let's work on getting data access methods out of the user interface (web app).
+First, we'll want to create a new class library targeting .NET Standard and add a reference to EntityFrameworkCore.
 The next part can be challenging, depending on how you have your application set up.

 I am assuming that most of the data access for your application in the controller methods looks like this.